To help diagnose and monitor the treatment of chronic myeloid leukaemia (CML) and a type of acute lymphoblastic leukaemia (ALL)

 BCR-ABL refers to a gene sequence found in an abnormal chromosome 22 of some people with certain forms of leukaemia.
 Humans normally have 23 pairs of chromosomes, including 22 pairs of non-sex-determining chromosomes (also known as autosomes) and 1 pair of sex chromosomes (XX for females, XY for males).
 Chromosomes contain a person's inherited genetic information.
 The genes that reside there form the blueprints for the production of countless proteins.
 Sometimes changes can occur to a person's chromosomes and/or genes during their lifetime, because of exposures to radiation, toxins, or for unknown reasons.

 The BCR-ABL gene sequence is one such acquired change that is formed when pieces of chromosome 9 and chromosome 22 break off and switch places.
 When this occurs, the ABL region in chromosome 9 fuses with the BCR gene region in chromosome 22.
 This is referred to as reciprocal translocation and this particular one is commonly expressed as t(9;22).
 A derivative chromosome 22 that has the BCR-ABL gene sequence is known as the Philadelphia (Ph) chromosome.
-It is strongly associated with chronic myeloid leukaemia (CML) and, less commonly with one type of acute lymphoblastic leukaemia (ALL).
+It is strongly associated with chronic myeloid leukaemia (CML) and, less commonly with one type of acute lymphoblastic leukaemia (ALL) and rarely with acute myeloid leukaemia.
 At diagnosis, around 90-95% of cases of CML are found to have the Philadelphia chromosome.
 All cases have the BCR-ABL fusion gene, including the Philadelphia chromosome-negative cases.
 In this small fraction of cases the genes have fused on a more microscopic scale, not involving large chromosomal segments.

 These BCR-ABL gene sequences at the fusion site encode an abnormal protein.
 The abnormal BCR-ABL protein is a tyrosine kinase enzyme, a normal signalling protein which has become permanently switched “on” and is responsible for the development of CML and a type of ALL.
 When large numbers of abnormal leukaemic cells start to crowd out the normal blood cell precursors in the bone marrow, signs and symptoms of leukaemia start to emerge.
 Treatment of these leukaemias typically involves a tyrosine kinase inhibitor (TKI), given as daily tablets.